Chichester College: History

 Brinsbury campus is in West Sussex, three miles north of Pulborough.
 It was founded as an agricultural education centre for West Sussex and was a base for Land Girls during the Second World War.
 In 1966 it was officially designated the West Sussex School of Agriculture.
 It became Brinsbury College in 1998 and then merged with Chichester College in 2002.

 Chichester College was awarded an Ofsted "Outstanding" in 2014.
 The financial situation of the college in 2014 was later described by the chief executive, Shelagh Legrave, as "really grim".

-In 2017, merged with Crawley College (formerly Central Sussex College) creating the largest college group in Sussex.
+In 2017, the college merged with Crawley College (formerly Central Sussex College) creating the largest college group in Sussex.
 It merged again in 2019 with Worthing College.

 In 2020, the group reopened Haywards Heath College.

 The Chichester College group was rated 'Outstanding' in all areas of the Ofsted inspection framework in March 2020.

 Facilities

 Facilities at both campuses include laboratories, classrooms, libraries, computer suites, and specific facilities for vocational courses such as: